erezsh/runtype/README.md

 # Runtype

-(Work In Progress!
-Check back in a few days)

 **runtype** is composed of several utility modules:

 1. **dispatch** - Provides a decorator for fast multi-dispatch at run-time for functions, with sophisticated ambiguity resolution.